 What is caldo verde?

 This is probably the most traditional type of Portuguese soup, based on a combination of just a few simple ingredients.
-Its name, meaning “green broth,” refers to the main attraction: couve verde, which is a specific type of kale (most similar to lacinato or dinosaur kale).
+Its name, meaning “green broth,” refers to the main attraction: couve galega, which is a dark leafy green similar to kale or collard greens.
 It’s chopped up into long, thin strands before cooking, creating a nice texture that allows it to meld with the other elements of the soup rather than overpowering them.

 The broth itself consists of onion, garlic, potatoes, and carrots, and gets extra flavor from a chunk of smoky chouriço.
 A few thin slices of this cured sausage also add a pop of color to the finished product.
 It’s best enjoyed with broa, a dense and delicious Portuguese bread that’s made with cornmeal and is perfect for soaking up every last drop.

 While it’s certainly appropriate for any meal on any day, caldo verde is most commonly enjoyed on special occasions and holidays.
 It’s especially emblematic of Santo António, the annual festival honoring Lisbon’s patron saint.
 Traditionally, it goes with grilled sardines and bread to create a true feast.
 The Portuguese also eat caldo verde in the wee hours of New Year’s Day; the idea is that it warms you up and washes away the excesses of partying all night.

 This caldo verde recipe comes not from Mama herself, but her daughter Maura, who runs 33 Hostel.
 We made it for the hostel’s anniversary celebration, as no traditional Portuguese party would be complete without it.
 It’s undoubtedly one of those dishes that vary from kitchen to kitchen, and the details depend on the chef’s instincts rather than strict measurements.

 A simple and authentic recipe for caldo verde